wjang96/wjang96.github.io/_posts/2023-08-28-Exploring Singapore private property transactions with URA API Part 3.markdown

 three_bedder_df = three_bedder_df.replace({'rentCategory': {0:'Low', 1:'Average', 2:'High', 3:'Extreme'}})
 three_bedder_df
 ```
-The output file is useful for drawing commentary insights for Singapore Residental rental market on a quarterly basis.
-You may also combine datasets for further analytical purposes such as time-series trend lines.

 ## 8. Save the df_merged and three_bedder_df to csv files
 ```python